 The Top Cleansing Tools

 There are some great tools available that really enhance and make skin cleansing more effective, gentle and fun.

 Konjac Sponges – these all natural cleansing sponges are perfect tools instead of a wash cloth for cleansing even the most delicate skin.
 Konjac root is a very soft jelly- like fiber of a potato- like plant from Asia.
 Apply cleanser first, massage with your hands and then finish and rinse with your Konjac Sponge.
 They last for up to 3 months with proper care.
+They do not harbour bacteria like a regular sponge.
 Gentle enough for a baby and ideal for around the eye area.

-Jane Iredales perfect answer to a makeup wipe – long-wearing, re-useable, chemical-free, economical, environmentally friend, gentle and highly effective!
+Jane Iredales perfect answer to a makeup wipe – long-wearing, re-useable, chemical-free, economical, environmentally friendly, gentle and highly effective!

 *click individual products to purchase*

 Micellar Water – Yonka Eau Micellaire